thunderbikes/CAN_Dev_Board/README.md

 ## CAN_Firmware_Left

 This firmware is for the chip on the left (near the USB Connector) and it acts as the “Master”.
-It sends CAN frames every 0.5 seconds.
+It sends CAN frames.

 ## CAN_firmware_Right